UK Individual Shareholders Society

 with information provision also because unless you receive the documents issued by

-the company you may not know how to vote) - the ones we know of are Brewin Dolphin,
+the company you may not know how to vote) -

-shares (or in some cases they might even make their own minds up on how to vote).
+If none of the above mechanisms are used, then your broker may simply not vote your shares (or in some cases they might even make their own minds up on how to vote).

 If there is a really critical vote, or your shares are held by a stockbroker who